HimanshuMishra123/ansible-zero-to-hero/Day-06/01-prereq.md

 ```
 ansible-vault create group_vars/all/pass.yml --vault-password-file vault.pass
 ```
+- note : to edit created file just replace 'create' with 'edit' in above command.<br/>

 Creates and Encrypts a File: It creates a new file named pass.yml and opens it in an editor.
 The file will be encrypted using the password specified in vault.pass when you save it(:wq!). <br/>
 ```yaml